-Pulmonary fibrosis is one of the many diseases covered under EEOICPA and RECA for which United Energy Workers Health offers free home health care.
+Pulmonary fibrosis is one of the many diseases covered under EEOICPA and RECA for which United Energy Workers Healthcare and Four Corners Health Care offers free home health care.
 Pulmonary refers to the lung system of the body.
 Fibrosis refers to scar tissue.
 The term pulmonary fibrosis, therefore, refers to a condition where the lungs are severely scarred.
 Most cases of pulmonary fibrosis that occur naturally are unknown to health care professionals, but there are a few causes of pulmonary fibrosis that are associated with occupational exposure to toxins.

 Those diagnosed with pulmonary fibrosis may be worried about its effects on their health and quality of life.
 Learn more about pulmonary fibrosis and how to improve your quality of life if a doctor has diagnosed you with this disease.
 Consider talking with our professional home healthcare service providers as well if you are an EEOICPA or RECA beneficiary.

 Like we already stated, naturally occurring cases of pulmonary fibrosis are still unknown to doctors.
 However, there are a few causes they have recognized in other non-natural occurrences.